fredkernot/weather-app/README.md

-# weather-app
-Weather CLI App
+# Weather CLI Tool

+Weather CLI Tool is a Python script for fetching and displaying real-time weather data for any city using the OpenWeather API.

+## Installation

+Clone the repository and install the required dependencies